benjamin-jacobson/s3-phase-1-project/readme.md

 - General project requirements here: https://github.com/learn-co-curriculum/phase-1-javascript-project-mode

 # Basic Application Details
   - A Single Page Application (SPO) that allows the user to get and generate memes.
 Receives a list of memes, can generate one, can like memes, and then add memes to the database and as a result the website.
-Add their email to an email list, and there is some "easter-egg" functionality as well.
+Add their email to an email list.

 # Running the local server, authentication
 - Use live-server package to open index.html in VS Code